 People who inherit two defective copies (577XX) do not make any alpha-actinin-3 at all.
 Luckily a similar protein, alpha-actinin-2 seems to compensate at least partly for the lack of alpha-actinin-3.

-Multiple studies have consistently observed a significant under-representation of 577XX in sprint/power athletes.
-Elite Greek track and field athletes were twice as likely to carry two functional versions of ACTN3 (577RR) compared to the general population, a difference that was even more pronounced when they only compared sprinters to non-athletes.
+Multiple studies show a significant under-representation of 577XX (two defective copies) in sprint/power athletes.
+Elite Greek track and field athletes were twice as likely to carry two functional versions of ACTN3 (577RR) compared to the general population.
+This difference was even more pronounced when they only compared sprinters to non-athletes.

 It’s true that the “sprinter” version of ACTN3 is more common among Jamaican sprinters.
-However, at the Olympic level, many of their competitors also have this same genetic speed advantage.
+But, at the Olympic level, many of their competitors also have this same genetic speed advantage.
 This means ACTN3 alone can’t explain the Jamaican sprinting prowess.